wlav/cppyy/doc/source/cmake_interface.rst

-    Cppyy_FOUND - set to true if Cppyy is found Cppyy_DIR - the directory where Cppyy is installed Cppyy_EXECUTABLE - the path to the Cppyy executable Cppyy_INCLUDE_DIRS - Where to find the ROOT header files.
+    Cppyy_FOUND - set to true if Cppyy is found Cppyy_DIR - the directory where Cppyy is installed Cppyy_EXECUTABLE - the path to the Cppyy executable Cppyy_INCLUDE_DIRS - Where to find the Cppyy header files.
     Cppyy_VERSION - the version number of the Cppyy backend.

 and also defines the following functions::